acapro/volt-materialize-notices/README.md

 # Volt::Flash-Notices for Materialize

-Utilizes toasts for flash messages with customizable css classes.
+Utilizes toasts for flash messages with customizable css classes in Volt.

 ## Installation